Lord Mountbatten: Legacy

-Mountbatten supported the burgeoning nationalist movements which grew up in the shadow of Japanese occupation.
-His priority was to maintain practical, stable government, but driving him was an idealism in which he believed every people should be allowed to control their own destiny.
-Critics said he was too ready to overlook their faults, and especially their subordination to communist control.
-Ziegler says that in Malaya, where the main resistance to the Japanese came from Chinese who were under considerable communist influence, "Mountbatten proved to have been naïve in his assessment. ...
+Mountbatten supported the burgeoning nationalist movements that grew up in the shadow of Japanese occupation.
+His priority was to maintain practical, stable government, but he was driven by an idealism that held that every people should be allowed to control their own destiny.
+Critics argued that he was too ready to overlook the faults of nationalist groups, particularly their subordination to communist influence.
+Ziegler writes that in Malaya, where the main resistance to the Japanese came from Chinese groups under considerable communist influence, "Mountbatten proved to have been naïve in his assessment. ...
 He erred, however, not because he was 'soft on Communism' ... but from an over-readiness to assume the best of those with whom he had dealings."
 Furthermore, Ziegler argues, he was following a practical policy based on the assumption that it would take a long and bloody struggle to drive the Japanese out, and he needed the support of all the anti-Japanese elements, most of which were either nationalists or communists.

-Mountbatten took pride in enhancing intercultural understanding and in 1984, with his elder daughter as the patron, the Mountbatten Institute was developed to allow young adults the opportunity to enhance their intercultural appreciation and experience by spending time abroad.
+Mountbatten took pride in enhancing intercultural understanding, and in 1984, with his elder daughter as patron, the Mountbatten Institute was established to give young adults opportunities to develop intercultural appreciation and experience by spending time abroad.
 The IET annually awards the Mountbatten Medal for an outstanding contribution, or contributions over a period, to the promotion of electronics or information technology and their application.

 Canada's capital city of Ottawa named Mountbatten Avenue in his memory.
 Java Street in Kuala Lumpur, Malaysia was renamed Jalan Mountbatten after the Second World War; it was renamed again to Jalan Tun Perak in 1981.
-The Mountbatten estate and Mountbatten MRT station in Singapore were named after him.
+In Singapore, the Mountbatten estate, Mountbatten Single Member Constituency, and Mountbatten MRT station were also named after him.

-The Lord Louis Mountbatten Memorial Loyal Orange Lodge 781 was created in memory of him in 1980.
-It is a lodge within the Orange Order, located in Scarborough, North Yorkshire.
-It is a Protestant fraternity, which holds regular meetings and takes part in Orange parades.
+The Lord Louis Mountbatten Memorial Loyal Orange Lodge 781 was created in his memory in 1980.
+It is a lodge within the Orange Order, located in Scarborough, North Yorkshire, a Protestant fraternity that holds regular meetings and takes part in Orange parades.

-Mountbatten's personal papers (containing approximately 250,000 papers and 50,000 photographs) are preserved in the University of Southampton Library.
+Mountbatten's personal papers, comprising approximately 250,000 documents and 50,000 photographs, are preserved in the University of Southampton Library.